rehierl/abstract-properties/12-0-setup-variations/0-0-x-readme.md

 # setups of sets (2)

-- thus far only one kind of related-to used
+- thus far mostly a chapter of bullet points
-- i.e. superset-of
+- thus far only one kind of related-to used - i.e. superset-of

 the goal ..
 - find non-standard applications